 The Ministry of Sports of Russia has announced a large-scale purchase of gaming equipment worth almost 500 million rubles.
-According to documents on the public procurement portal, the department plans to equip phygital centers in 15 cities across the country, including Vladivostok, Saratov, Kaliningrad, and Ivanovo.
+According to documents on the public procurement portal, the department plans to equip phygital centers in 15 cities of the country, including Vladivostok, Saratov, Kaliningrad, and Ivanovo.
 The list of equipment includes game consoles, powerful PCs, VR headsets, and specialized software.

 The phygital movement is a symbiosis of real sports and digital technologies, where physical actions directly affect virtual gameplay.

 The tender documentation specifies strict technical characteristics.
 For game consoles, 8-core processors with a frequency of 3.5 GHz, 16 GB of GDDR6 video memory, and a 1 TB SSD are required.
-These parameters clearly indicate PlayStation 5, since Xbox Series X does not meet the criteria due to the insufficient number of buttons on the controller (16 vs. 15).
-Each set includes 4 gamepads and a 4K TV, and the total cost of purchasing consoles will be about 226 million rubles.
+These parameters clearly indicate the PlayStation 5, since the Xbox Series X does not meet the criteria due to the insufficient number of buttons on the controller (16 vs. 15).
+Each kit includes 4 gamepads and a 4K TV, and the total cost of purchasing consoles will be about 226 million rubles.

 Procurement information